Last updated on January 2nd, 2020 at 03:39 pm

 On a recent road trip to Iowa where all directions are giving in a “drive five miles north, then two miles east” sort of way, I experienced a new form of visual sabotage.

-Having dieted most of my life, I knew that if I did everything right and followed all my nutritionist’s instructions, around Week Three I’d hit a weight loss wall.
-Because I’m a genius at dieting I assured myself that if I just stuck to the plan my weight loss would resume — probably by the next weigh in.
+Having dieted most of my life, I knew that if I did everything right and followed all my nutritionist’s instructions, around week three of my dream to get healthy once and for all, I’d hit a weight loss wall.
+Because I’m a genius at dieting, I assured myself that if I just stuck to the plan, my weight loss would resume — probably by the next weigh-in.

-Sure enough, there was the two-pound weight gain and we tsk’d-tsk’d and nodded at each other because The Bossy Nutritionist and I both knew it was nothing to worry about.
+Sure enough, there was the two-pound weight gain and we tsk’d-tsk’d and nodded at each other because my Bossy Nutritionist and I both knew it was nothing to worry about.

 This kind of weight gain is not to be confused with wolfing down a big bag of barbecue potato chips when no one sees you followed by an egg-white omelet for dinner and wondering what happened.

-I’ve concluded that for me the internal child’s voice and thoughts are there because I’m a little bit scared to take control of my weight — despite it being a very simple and straightforward thing to do.
+I’ve concluded that for me, the internal child’s voice and thoughts are there because I’m a little bit scared to take control of my weight — despite it being an easy and straightforward thing to do.

-Thanks to my nutritionist the numbers on my bathroom scale may go up or down but overall I’m on the path to healthy habits.
+Thanks to my nutritionist, the numbers on my bathroom scale may go up or down, but overall, I’m on the right dream path to healthier habits.

 Rayne Wolfe is a freelance writer, and a former New York Times, Seattle Times, San Francisco Chronicle, and Sonoma Media, journalist.
 Her first book, Toxic Mom Toolkit: Discovering a Happy Life Despite Toxic Parenting (CreateSpace) was released in December 2013 and is available on Amazon.
 Rayne’s non-fiction work is published in the Chicken Soup for the Soul series and Glamour Magazine.